meetshahcode/Django-portfolio/README.md

 # Django-portfolio

-Personal Portfolio based on Django.
+This project based on Django, which is working as my personal portfolio.